-The 7th Jim Richter Mandolin Camp for the Rest of Us Featuring Don Julin (and Bourbon Tasting!) will commence in 2020!
-It has been scheduled for July 8th through the 11th at the Grant Street Inn in Bloomington Indiana.
-The 2020 Mandolin Camp is proudly sponsored by Kimble Mandolins, New Riff Distilling, and the Grant Street Inn.
+The Jim Richter Mandolin Camp for the Rest of Us Featuring Don Julin (and sometimes Bourbon Tasting!) had its 8th year in 2021.
+It is typically scheduled for the weekend after July 4th each year at the Grant Street Inn in Bloomington Indiana.

-As always, this camp focuses on non-bluegrass mandolin styles with a special emphasis on rock and blues.
-Additionally, the camp intends to address “beginner-its,” or the dreaded disease effecting those mandolinists who never seem to move beyond beginner status.
+Though camp focuses on non-bluegrass mandolin styles with a special emphasis on rock and blues, the camp also intends to address “beginner-its,” or the dreaded disease effecting those mandolinists who never seem to move beyond beginner status.
 If your goal is to win Winfield next year, this may not be the camp for you.
-But, if your goal is to learn to better enjoy the instrument we all love and endear, this most definitely will be your 2020 mandolin camp.
+But, if your goal is to learn to better enjoy the mandolin both in your practice and playing with others, this most definitely will be your mandolin camp.

 My mandolin buddy Don Julin is back from taking names in the mandolin world the last several years between performance with Billy Strings, teaching at every relevant mandolin camp in the USA, or writing the incredible Mandolin for Dummies.
 As always, looking very forward to have Don be an integral part of camp.

 2019 saw the introduction of Bourbon Tasting at our opening night Meet & Greet.
-It was a blast last year.
-This year sees some Van Winkle, Weller, Kentucky Owl, Blanton’s, and other premium whiskies making appearances.
+It was a blast that year and have kept it an annual event for our first night meet and greet.
+2021 saw a special WhistlePig Boss Hog, Van Winkle, Weller, Kentucky Owl, Blanton’s, and other premium whiskies making appearances.

 The curriculum, which is in final development, will cover: